tallforasmurf/CrInPy/craftinginterpreters/Readme.md

     }
 ```

 OK, I have *heard* of the "visitor" pattern but never read code using it.
 Is this how it is implemented?
 WTF is that leading `R` and `<R> R` business?
 Is that some kind of macro substitution thing?
-And how's it done in Python (too early to ask that since I don't yet know what "it" is)?
+And how's it done in Python?
+Which I shouldn't ask, since I don't yet know what "it" is.

 So off I go to read about [the Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern), bless you Wikipedia for including a complete Python example!
-Which starts by importing a module `abc` which I'd never heard of (but yes, it's in the standard set).
+Which starts by importing a module `abc` which I'd never heard of (but yes, it's in the standard lib).
 And ending with a truly arcane formula for Python 3, an abstract implementation of the `accept()` method that is definitely heavily dependent on CPython internals.

 Yup, that will be all for today, students.
 I must go and think on this.

+In the small hours of the night I was pondering this and thought, come on, surely Nystrom is going to explain some of this.
+Just read ahead.
+And yes he does; section 5.3 is a detailed backgrounder on the Visitor pattern and why it's useful for our AST.
+I worked some of this out in the depths of the night.
+We will have our tree composed of varied subclasses of `Expr`.
+In several different instances we would want to pass over the tree, visiting every element, to do some related task for each, for example:

+* to print the tree, displaying each element
+* to execute the code, performing the action mandated by each
+* to generate code for each element, if we were compiling it

+and even, one or more optimization tours, in which we look for elements that can be eliminated or combined.
+For example, if both arguments to a binary operator are literals, to replace it with the known result.
+Now *that* case would be a rather intrusive "visitor" because it might not just *visit* a node but *replace* the node.
+Not sure if the Visitor Pattern covers that.
+But onward, to read and understand Nystrom's text.

+Except for one thing: he doesn't explain the peculiar syntax of the lines like

+    R visitBinaryExpr(Binary expr);
+    <R> R accept(Visitor<R> visitor)

+He does say,

+> We can’t assume every visitor class wants to produce the same type, so we’ll use generics to let each implementation fill in a return type.

+Is that a "generic"?
+Something else Java-related to read up on.